Pearly Smiles’ Philosophy

 his/her first birthday

 It is important to set a foundation of good dental habits for your child.
-We are here to help you establish that through dental checkups to make sure your little ones teeth and gums are healthy.
+We are here to help you establish that through dental checkups to make sure your little one's teeth and gums are healthy.
 It is important to start keeping the mouth healthy, even before they have teeth.
-At Pearly Smiles we want to set a dental home for your little ones at FIRST birthday.
+At Pearly Smiles we want to set up a dental home for your little ones at FIRST birthday.

 Prevention of dental disease is our top priority.
 Routine dental evaluations are an important way to assess the dental health of your child, to diagnose and formulate a plan to eradicate and manage disease.
 Regular dental visits are as important as regular visits to the pediatrician.
 At each cleaning visit, our highly trained dental staff will remove the plaque from the teeth prior to having Dr. Mori check the teeth.